acmutd/engineering-info/readme.md

 This proposal will replace the application/interview process for admission into _ACM_ Development as a Dev Officer

 #### Where do I submit?

+For the technical challenges once you've followed all the instructions and finished adding your solutions into a git repo, shoot the link over to the Director of Development for review.

 Check the _ACM_ Slack Workspace for the _acm_dev_ channel, more information will be posted on there regarding proposal submission.
 Feel free to also use the channel to bounce ideas off of fellow officers and work together in solving the technical challenges.
 However, understand that each individual must have their own proposal to be considered for the Dev Officer position.